Bathroom and Kitchen Cabinet Showroom FAQ

 It is helpful if you are prepared with rough measurements, pictures or clippings that inspire you, and photos of any current issues in your current design that you would like to remedy or change.
 Spend some time thinking about how you want your new space to function for you and what your storage needs are.
 The rough measurements should include calling out any plumbing, electrical or gas connections, window and door placement, and ceiling height.
 Final measurements will be done later by either our salesperson or your contractor, but your initial measurements will help us get started on a design.

 Planning and Measuring.
-Because no two of us operate the same way, and some people prefer more detail and others less, we’ve included two links here for planning and measuring.
-Both cater to the kitchen, but the same concept applies if you are measuring your bath, laundry room, or any other space.
+Because no two of us operate the same way, and some people prefer more detail and others less, we’ve included multiple links here for planning and measuring.
+The first gives you a step by step guide on how to measure a room for cabinets.
+The other two include graphs for your measurement and questionnaires.
+Both of these cater to the kitchen, but the same concept applies if you are measuring your bath, laundry room, or any other space.
 Look at both guides and decide which you prefer.

 What will my initial appointment consist of?